There’s a Place in…Wadi Mujib

 There’s A Place In… is a new series where I’ll be asking fellow travellers to share a place that has stood out from their travels.
-This week’s post comes from Liz of L’appel du Vide who shares a great little place in Jordan.
+This week’s post comes from Liz of L’appel du Vide who shares one of her favourite places in Jordan.

 Where did you go?